 Fading Vision?
-How coronavirus hit Softbank's $100bn tech fund
+How coronavirus hit SoftBank's $100bn tech fund

 The Vision Fund led a $1 billion investment round for Oyo Hotels & Homes in 2018.
 It participated in another funding round last year that reportedly valued the Indian hotel startup at $10 billion.

-At a SoftBank event in Tokyo in July, Oyo's founder Ritesh Agarwal, then 25, was introduced by Son as a "new superstar."
-Agarwal went on to outline his ambitions to become the world's largest hotel chain, by using artificial intelligence technology to empower small hotels.
+At a SoftBank event in Tokyo in July, Oyo founder Ritesh Agarwal, then 25, was introduced by Son as a "new superstar."
+Agarwal went on to outline his ambitions to become the leader of the world's largest hotel chain, by using artificial intelligence technology to empower small hotels.

 But Oyo's growth-at-all-costs strategy came under intense scrutiny after WeWork's sharp drop in valuation.
 Conflicts with hotel owners over contracts began to intensify in some markets.
 Oyo laid off thousands of employees in search for profitability.

 The coronavirus has fueled further concerns over its core business.
-In a video posted last week, Agarwal said revenue has declined 50-60% during the coronavirus pandemic.
+In a video posted last week, Agarwal said revenue has declined 50% to 60% during the coronavirus pandemic.
 He said employees around the world will be put on temporary leave or furloughs of a minimum of 60 to 90 days.
-The unusually deep ties with SoftBank is also part of the concern -- Son reportedly guaranteed loans to Agarwal to purchase shares from early investors.
+The unusually deep ties with SoftBank are also part of the concern -- Son reportedly guaranteed loans to Agarwal to purchase shares from early investors.

 ByteDance